HendrikVE/Google-Chrome-Extension-and-Native-Messaging-Host-for-RIOT-App-Market/README.md

 1. open a terminal
 2. type **cd <to_replace>/riotam-chrome-integration/native-messaging-host**
 3. run **python install_host.py --browser your_browser** (your_browser has to be replaced by **chrome** or **chromium**)

+## LICENSE
+* The project is licensed under the GNU Lesser General Public License (LGPL) version 2.1 as published by the Free Software Foundation.

+All code files contain licensing information.